 When thinking about travelling abroad, a lot will depend on where you want to go and what you want to do.
 A few relaxing days on the beach in Spain is a very different holiday to back-packing across Asia.

 As a general guide, you will probably be safe to travel 6-12 months after your transplant.
 You might find it easier to go on a few shorter trips or city breaks first, to see how you handle things, before booking a longer holiday.
 However, it will depend on how well your own recovery is going, so check with your medical team.

 During your transplant, your immune system is replaced, and you will need to have a new course of vaccinations to protect against common childhood illnesses like measles.
 Your GP or medical team will arrange these vaccinations for you.

 Vaccines work by tricking your body into thinking it has come into contact with the real virus or bacteria that causes the illness.
 They make your immune system react, start producing antibodies and build up your immunity.
-So if you encounter the infection again, it can’t harm you and make you ill.
+This means if you encounter the infection again, it can’t harm you and make you ill.
 Vaccines are made from viruses or bacteria that have either been killed or modified to make them safe.

 People with a diagnosis of cancer, or who experience ongoing health concerns, often find it difficult to find suitable travel insurance.
 You may have to pay more for your cover upfront or have a larger excess to pay if you claim.
 Some companies may even refuse to insure you.

 It’s always best to be honest and upfront about your situation so you have the peace of mind of being covered properly – just in case something goes wrong.
-If you are travelling outside the UK and need medical care, it could cost thousands of pounds so adequate insurance is essential.
+If you are travelling outside the UK and need medical care, it could cost thousands of pounds, so adequate insurance is essential.

 Although we can’t recommend individual insurance providers, we do suggest that you shop around for the best deal and make lots of informal enquires.
 You might find some of the following helpful:

-Next review due: 13/11/2021
+Next review due: 23/12/2024